lih/BHR/curly/doc/getting-started.md

-The most traditional of those ways would be to define a main function in a file (let's say "main.cy") and turn it into an executable using the `-t` option.
+The most traditional of those ways would be to define a main function in a file (let's say "main.cy") and turn it into an executable using the "-t" option.
 Here's what it looks like :

 ~~~~~{.curly}
 module Main